george-mcintyre/aida-pva/docs/ProviderReference.md

    behalf,
 6. Opening a direct communications channel to the client once the client accepts the response.
 7. Now the AIDA-PVA will ask your Channel Provider to service the request and will return the results you give it.
-8. By leveraging services in the AIDA-PVA module and legacy Channel Provider module in AIDASHR to access the Channel Data source, you can service those requests.
+8. By leveraging services in the AIDA-PVA module in STANDALONELIB and legacy Channel Provider module in AIDASHR to access the Channel
+   Data source, you can service those requests.

 ![Usine a gaz with annotations](images/usine-a-gaz-wa.png)